AssetMark | Blog

 The Ultimate Guide to Financial Advisor Marketing

-Financial advisors provide a much-needed service.
-Everyone needs guidance on how to build and manage their wealth—only it’s not easy to find that guidance.
+Financial advisors provide a much-needed service—they help people build and manage wealth.
+Everyone—no matter their net worth—could benefit from this service but it’s not easy to find that guidance.

-First, it’s important to remember that while marketing isn’t necessarily an essential aspect of being a financial advisor, it is an essential aspect of being a business owner.
-Solo advisors, RIAs, and other financial advisors that run their own practice are business owners, whether they want to be or not.
-And with that categorization comes a host of responsibilities, requiring skills that may not fall within a financial advisor’s traditional sphere.
+Marketing isn’t necessarily an essential aspect of being a financial advisor, but it is an essential aspect of being a business owner.
+Solo advisors, RIAs, and other financial advisors who run their own practice are business owners, whether they want to be or not.
+And with that categorization comes a host of responsibilities requiring skills that may not fall within a financial advisor’s traditional sphere.

-While some advisors may not realize the benefits of marketing, others might feel highly motivated to start attracting new clients to their practice.
-Too frequently, these advisors find that they’ve bitten off more than they can chew—they weren’t prepared for the sorts of challenges that a marketing campaign can pose to a financial advisor.
-Here’s what a financial advisor trying their hand at marketing for the first time can expect to run into.
+While some advisors may not realize the benefits of marketing, others might feel highly motivated to start attracting new clients to their practice—only to find they’ve bitten off more than they can chew and they weren’t prepared for the sorts of challenges that a marketing campaign can pose to a financial advisor.

 1. Feeling Like It’s All Work and No Play

-• How to Overcome It: Advisors either need to find a way to enjoy marketing, or buckle down and get through it, all while cultivating knowledge in the strategies and perspectives that capable marketers cultivate.
+How to Overcome It: Advisors either need to find a way to enjoy marketing or buckle down and get through it, all while cultivating knowledge of the strategies and perspectives that capable marketers cultivate.
 (While we can’t make you enjoy marketing, we can certainly help you learn the right strategies and perspectives.
 Just keep reading this guide!)
+Additionally, outsourcing your marketing (or parts of it) can lift a huge burden.

 2. Struggling to Translate Goals into Actions